Variable selection and basis learning for ordinal classification: Numerical studies

 \subsection{Competing methods}

-We compare variable selection and classification performances of SOBL to the methods of \cite{ma2021bioinfo} and \cite{archer2014ordinalgmifs}. \cite{ma2021bioinfo} proposed feature-weighted ordinal classification (FWOC) which solves the sparse LDA objective (\ref{eq: sparse LDA}) with $\widehat \Sigma$ adjusted by ordinal weights.
+We compare variable selection and classification performances of our proposed ordinal basis learning to the methods of \cite{ma2021bioinfo} and \cite{archer2014ordinalgmifs}. \cite{ma2021bioinfo} proposed feature-weighted ordinal classification (FWOC) which solves the sparse LDA objective (\ref{eq: sparse LDA}) with $\widehat \Sigma$ adjusted by ordinal weights.
 The FWOC is also a sparse basis learning method.
 In \cite{archer2014ordinalgmifs}, several types of penalized ordinal logistic regression models are proposed.
-Among those, we choose to compare with a penalized cumulative logistic model (PCLM), which estimates the coefficient vector $\beta \in \mathbb{R}^p$ maximizing a penalized likelihood $ L(\alpha, \beta) -\lambda \sum_{j=1}^p |\beta_j| $ under the cumulative logit model: $\mbox{logit}(\mbox{Pr}\left( Y \le j \:|\: \mathbf{x} \right))=\alpha_j+\mathbf{x}^T \beta $.
-We follow tuning procedures as in the original papers.
+Among those, we choose to compare with a penalized cumulative logistic model (PCLM), which estimates the coefficient vector $\beta \in \mathbb{R}^p$ maximizing a penalized likelihood $ L(\alpha, \beta) -\lambda \sum_{j=1}^p |\beta_j| $ under the cumulative logit model: $\mbox{logit}(\mbox{Pr}\left( Y \le j \:|\: X \right))=\alpha_j+\beta^\top X $.
+We follow tuning procedures outlined in the original papers.